V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 ![3-RandomHost](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/7e5d3af3-3453-4db4-9c43-6e2bdbac55be)

-We got an error, but apparently we run a command "127.0.0.1", so maybe we have code execution here.
-If we try to bypass it, we got this result when we try to click the "submit" button.
+We got an error, but apparently we run the command "127.0.0.1", if we really run commands maybe we have code execution here.
+If we try to bypass it by using the `|` character to escape from the previous command and make another one, we got this result when trying to click the "submit" button.

 ```
 127.0.0.1|whoami